The Best Al Fresco Restaurants And Rooftop Bars In Hong Kong

 Spread over two floors, The Pawn boasts two long, colonial-style balconies as well as a rooftop often used for special events.

-Located at the top of H Queen's, this whimsical rooftop bar and restaurant is all about fun vibes, refreshing libations and casual dining for the free spirited.
+Located at the top of H Queen's, Piqniq is a whimsical rooftop bar and restaurant that's all about fun vibes, refreshing libations and casual dining for the free spirited.

 The large terrace is great for a leisurely afternoon soaking up the sun before transforming into a vibrant celebration under the stars and city lights by night.

 Piqniq, Rooftop, H Queen’s, 80 Queens Road Central, Hong Kong; +852 5200 1683; lecomptoir.hk

 Sugar is one of our favourite spots in the city for happy hour drinks and late-night gatherings.
 Located at the top of East Hotel in Taikoo, it has a different vibe than those in bustling districts like Central and Tsim Sha Tsui.

 The spacious terrace is where you can enjoy unique harbour views from the eastern side of Hong Kong.

 Sugar, 32/F, East Hong Kong, 29 Taikoo Shing Road, Tai Koo, Hong Kong; +852 3968 3738; sugar-hongkong.com